What The Best Sales Closers Taught Me About Selling Online

 Remain polite and considerate – it pays handsome dividends in the end.

-The best sales closers and copywriters frequently use humor to sell
+The best sales closers and copywriters use humor to sell

-When faced by a customer wanting an extra discount an old sales closer friend of mine would say:
+When faced by a customer wanting an extra discount an old-time sales closer I knew would say:

 “Twist my arm but don’t break it”